ModelInference/dinv/TUTORIAL.md

 the [README](../README.md) for detailed instructions.
 You also need access to the source of the system that you want to analyze.

-# TODO smallish end-to-end example
-Maybe integrate with sum readme?
+Throughout this tutorial we reference the [sum server](./examples/sum), found in our [example](./examples) directory.

+# Initalizing Dinv
+Dinv maintains a small runtime during a systems execution.
+The runtime logs variables, and maintians vector clocks.
+Any call to Dinv's api be it a network read/write, or variable logging will automaticall initalize the Dinv runtime.
+When the runtime is initalize it will automatically generate a 32 bit unique id for the node it is running on.

+To manually set the name of the host machine call ```dinvRT.Initalize("unique-node-name")``` before any other calls to Dinvs api.

 # Network Instrumentation
-Dinv establishes a temporal precedence relationship between program points at different hosts using vector time.
+Dinv uses vector clocks to reason about distributed executions.
+Vector clocks provide a partial ordering on a systems exeuction.
+Dinv uses this partial ordering to combine the states of different nodes.

 Vector clocks are attached to messages by wrapping network read/write calls with functions provided by a library called GoVector.

 Identifying and instrumenting send and receive functions can either be done automatically or manually.
-Automatic instrumentation does only work for a limited set of standard network functions; it does not work for custom decoders (i.e. protobuf). *Try the automatic approach first and instrument not processed functions manually.*
+Automatic instrumentation does only work for a limited set of [standard network functions](https://golang.org/pkg/net/); it does not work for network reads and writes wrapped by encoders.
+*Try the automatic approach first and instrument not processed functions manually.*

 ## Automatic instrumentation using GoVector